kanboard/kanboard/docs/search.markdown

 Example of query
 ----------------

-This example will returns all tasks assigned to me with a due date for tomorrow and that have a title that contains "my title":
+This example will returns all tasks assigned to me with a due date for tomorrow and a title that contains "my title":

 ```
 assigne:me due:tomorrow my title